africanuspanga/AccomodationWebsite/RENDER_DEPLOYMENT_GUIDE.md

 This guide covers deploying your Supabase-powered travel website to Render with Cloudinary image uploads.

+⚠️ **IMPORTANT**: This application requires Supabase database to run.
+You must complete Part 1 (Supabase Setup) before starting the application locally or deploying to Render.

 ---

 ## 🚀 Quick Deployment Checklist